The Definition of Margin for securities in reference to securities, the definition of margin includes three important terms

 • Commission and tax are debited from SMA.

-• All trades (one per contract) are posted to the portfolio at the end of the trading day, if RegTMargin of the portfolio increases, the increased amount is debited from SMA, if RegTMargin of the portfolio decreases, the decreased amount is credited to SMA.
-The current price of the underlying, if needed, is used in this calculation.
+• All trades (one per contract) are posted to the portfolio at the end of the trading day, if RegT Margin of the portfolio increases, the increased amount is debited from SMA, if RegTMargin of the portfolio decreases, the decreased amount is credited to SMA.
+The current price of the Underlying security, if needed, is used in this calculation.

 • Option sales proceeds are credited to SMA.